We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 PHOTO: Amazon

 While stoneware (like ceramic and porcelain) pie plates often produced lighter crusts, the Made In still baked up decently golden pies; it was also fairly deep, making it a good choice for pies with a large amount of filling.
-We also liked that the rim was flat; it made it easier to crimp pie edges in different styles.
+I also liked that the rim was flat; it made it easier to crimp pie edges in different styles.

 The Tests